-Most swords that gleam or shine are made of stainless steel, and anything made of stainless steel is not a real sword but a decorative sword.
+Most swords that gleam or shine are made of stainless steel, and anything made of stainless steel is not a real sword but a decorative 'sword like object' (SLO).

-While stainless steel swords are very low maintenance, they are also molecularly brittle and cannot take nearly the same punishment as the swords of middle ages, regardless of the steel coming from Toledo Spain or any other region.
+While stainless steel swords are very low maintenance, their length makes them brittle and they cannot take nearly the same punishment as a historical sword.

 Real swords are ALWAYS made from Carbon Steel.
 Below are the two most common types of Carbon Steel battle ready swords are made from:

 There are several other types of Carbon Steels, Spring Steels, Tool Steels and others - however the AISI 10xx and 5160 are the most common.
 For more detailed information on the different types of steels swords are constructed from, check out this article Sword Steels 101.